 The Campus Security Office is located at the main entrance of the campus.
-Uniformed officers are available Monday-Sunday 6:30 a.m. - midnight on all days the College is open to respond to employee, student, and visitor needs.
+Uniformed officers are available Monday-Friday 6:30 a.m. - 11:00pm and Saturday/Sunday 6:30am - 8:00pm on all days the College is open to respond to employee, student, and visitor needs.
 The College is locked with access by approved employee and student name badges.
 Individuals concerned about his/her personal safety may request an escort from the Security Office.
 An officer will walk with or drive the individual to his/her destination.